JAEG99/Foodie/README.md

 * As a user, I want to be able to navigate through the whole site smoothly.
 * As a user, I want to understand the purpose of the site upon loading it.
 * As a user, I want to easily be able to contact Foodie for more information.
-* As a user, I want to share my scores on social media with links.
+* As a user, I want to see mine and others recipes.
-* As a user, I want to be able to see a clear result of my skills.
+* As a user, I want to be able add my own recipes.
-* As a user, I want to see clear ways to test my ability.
+* As a user, I want to have an account.

 [Back to top](#contents)